MrGrappleMan/Fynelium-NT/README.md

 Be sure to be connect to the internet and have administrator permissions Pin Terminal to taskbar, hold Ctrl+Shift and click the app.
 Use the Terminal UWP app, not powershell directly.
 It needs to have tabs.
 You will get a prompt, click yes
 Paste the text below into the newly launched window, assuming your shell is powershell.
-I recommend copying it with the button in the top right corner.
+Copy it with the button in the top right corner.

 ```
 cd "$Env:windir\\Temp\\"